myswang/scuffed-mines/README.md

 **Keyboard:**

- - 1/2/3: Start an easy/medium/hard game (you can also click on the smiley face at the top)
+ - 1/2/3: Start an easy/medium/hard game (you can also click on the smiley face at the top).
+ - S: Print the map seed to the console.
- - Escape: Exit the game
+ - Escape: Exit the game.

  ## Game Configuration